 Care for Ivy

-Ivy plants tend to prefer being kept on the dry side.
+Ivy plants tend to prefer slightly moist soil.
 Any commercial potting mix should work well for ivy, although you should ensure your plant's roots have adequate drainage by selecting a pot with drainage holes in the base.

 To get the most out of your ivy plant, fertilize your plant during the growing season.
-Use a nitrogen-rich fertilizer around once per month between March and November.
+Use a nitrogen-rich water-soluble fertilizer once per month between March and November, or according to product-specific label directions.
 Don't fertilize during the dormant winter season.

 Treating Ivy Pests

-For more serious infestations, you may need to spray the plant with insecticidal soap., being sure to carefully read and follow all directions on the product label.
+For more serious infestations, you may need to remove them with a cotton swab dipped in alcohol.
+Avoid using insecticidal soap, because this product damages some ivy plants.
 You should also prune out any areas where your ivy looks seriously damaged.